valery-judah/leetcode-python/tasks/0169-majority-element/0169-majority-element.md

 #### Intuition

-Because more than `⌊n / 2⌋` array indices are occupied by the majority element, a random array index is likely to contain the majority element.
+Since more than half the positions contain the majority, a random index equals the majority with probability > 1/2.

 #### Algorithm

-Select a random index, check whether its value is the majority element, return if it is, and repeat if it is not.
+Repeat: pick a random index, count occurrences of that value; if it exceeds `n/2`, return it; otherwise try again.

 #### Complexity Analysis

-- **Time complexity:** O(∞) in the worst case, but O(n) on average.
+- **Time complexity:** Expected O(n).
+Each trial costs O(n) to verify, and the expected number of trials is < 2.
 - **Space complexity:** O(1)

-## pitfalls
+## Pitfalls

 - Forgetting that the majority element is guaranteed to exist.
 - Not considering the time and space complexity constraints mentioned in the follow-up.

-## tests / edge cases
+## Tests / Edge Cases

 - `[3,2,3]` -> `3`
 - `[2,2,1,1,1,2,2]` -> `2`